Azure-Samples/hdinsight-aks/flink/Build-a-DataLake-on-HDInsightonAKS cluster Running Apache Flink®/ADLS Gen2.md

 Please refer README.md for more details

-## Create a ADLS gen2 file in persistent catalog with Flink’s HiveCatalog
+## Create a ADLS gen2 table in persistent catalog with Flink’s HiveCatalog

 **Create Hive catalog and connect to the hive catalog on Flink SQL on webssh pod** <br>
 Note: As we already prepared HMS running on our Flink cluster, no need to do any configuration on current Flink with hms cluster.